davdtheemonk/Dealflow/README.md

 ### Continuous Integration and Deployment

-- I Set up a CI/CD pipeline to automate testing, code linting, and deployment processes.
+- I Set up a CI/CD pipeline to automate the deployment processes.
 - Ensured that code changes are thoroughly tested and deployed efficiently.

+## Potential Bugs

+- The search feature may not work concurrently with filtering options.

 # Deployment